ajramos/cloud-certs/gcp-pcne-cert.md

     - An HA VPN gateway to two separate peer VPN devices where each peer device has its own external IP address.
     - An HA VPN gateway to one peer VPN device that has two separate external IP addresses.
     - An HA VPN gateway to one peer VPN device that has one external IP address.
+    NOTE: REDUNDANCY_TYPE = TWO_IPS_REDUNDANCY => 99.99% HA
 2. **An HA VPN gateway to an Amazon Web Services (AWS) virtual private gateway**, which is a peer gateway configuration with four interfaces.
 3. **Two HA VPN gateways connected to each other. (within Google projects)**
 4. **One or more HA VPN gateways associated with two VLAN attachments in an HA VPN over Cloud Interconnect deployment.
 Each HA VPN gateway is connected to one or more peer VPN devices.**
+- Each tier requires its own Cloud router
+    1. The Cloud Router for Cloud Interconnect is used exclusively to exchange VPN gateway prefixes between the VLAN attachments.
+    2. The Cloud Router for HA VPN exchanges prefixes between your VPC network and your on-premises network.

 **Configure HA VPN for more bandwidth**
 - To increase the bandwidth of your HA VPN gateways, add more HA VPN tunnels.